provectus/kafka-ui/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 <!--
 Add any other context about the problem here.
 E.g.:
-1. Additional checks done with outcome, if that can help understand the issue better or pinpoint the root cause
+1. Are there any alternative scenarios (different data/methods/configuration/setup) you have tried?
+   Were they successfull or same issue occured?
+Please provide steps as well.
-2. Related issues
+2. Related issues (if there are any).
 3. Logs (if available)
-4. Impact on the end user in general.
+4. Is there any serious impact or behaviour on the end-user because of this issue, that can be overlooked?
 -->